EmberConsultingGroup/StyleBundleFallback/README.md

 It also determines if the stylesheet is on a CDN in another domain and provides a reliable javascript test for the resource. *This should be 99% of the time, because it doesn't really make sense to load resources from a CDN on your own network, but I guess it could happen in a corporate environment.* When the CDN is within the same app domain, the javascript is more robust.

+* Make sure you use a Rule Name and Rule Value that will compare accurately in all browsers.
+For example, an explicit `width` is a good choice, but `font-weight` is not because it may be `bold` or `700` depending on the browser.

 * Don't `IncludeFallback` more than one file per CDN bundle... it doesn't make sense, there can only be one `StyleBundle.CdnPath` per bundle.

 * It isn't necessary to provide class name, rule name and rule value for a fallback stylesheet coming from a local CDN.